 During the medieval period in England (and elsewhere) a distinction developed between three main types of medical practitioner, the physician, surgeon and apothecary.
 Essentially the physician was supposed to assess the patient and prescribe any treatments required.
 The apothecary (often part spicer, pepperer or general grocer) would prepare and dispense the medicinal prescriptions, which were mainly compounded herbs and spices (see below for more details).
 The surgeons were relied upon to carry out most physical treatments – mainly skin and limb etc. (they were often part barber, therefore had the appropriate instruments and skills – again see below for more details).
 However, these territorial distinctions proved difficult to maintain, and the boundaries were frequently blurred, even in London where attempts to separate the activities of these three types of medic were the most stringent.
 Certainly in Newmarket a generalist approach has dominated, as illustrated by the account below.

 In the earlier medieval period this distinction between different types of medic was less apparent.
 Essentially someone who practised medicine, in Latin the ‘medicus’ (often translated physician, from the Old French ‘fisiciien’, their equivalent to the Latin word ‘medicus’), used both surgical and medicinal treatments to varying degrees.
 Part of their therapeutic repertoire would include ‘chirurgia’ (Latin for surgery) derived from the Greek ‘kheir’ (meaning hand) and ‘ergon’ (work) – i.e. work done by the hand.
 In fact this dual medical/surgical role seems to have been the norm going back to antiquity, since the likes of Hippocrates (c.400 BC) and later Galen (2nd century AD), whose ideas dominated for centuries (although it seems there always have been some who turned their hands just to surgery in its various forms, without strictly speaking being ‘medici’).
 Galen in particular emphasised the unity of medicine as a discipline, to include surgical treatments.
 He spent 3 years as a physician to gladiators at Pergamum in modern Turkey, before going to Rome where he became famous for his surgical skills and understanding of anatomy.
 He also wrote widely on medicinal treatments.
 In particular he promoted the idea, from ancient Greek medicine, that a balance should be achieved between what medics regarded as the four ‘humours’ of the body: Blood, Phlegm, Yellow bile and Black bile.
 If they thought that one humour was present in excess it was removed by various means, including what became the very popular practice of blood-letting (seemingly the paracetamol of history!).
 This was often done by cutting a vein in the arm (see the Home Page of this website for an image), although leeches and some other methods were used for the same purpose.
 (Interestingly blood-letting by ‘opening a vein’ is one of the earliest medical interventions recorded in Newmarket, in 1786 by William Sandiver 2, appropriately for Newmarket on the Prince Regent at the races!
+A physician called in from Cambridge considered it in 1614 for King James I, who’d fallen from his horse in Newmarket, but the king declined.
 Even as late as the 19th century this practice was still being used – see the pages on Floyd Peck and William Henry Day.
 The latter in particular has left some very detailed and interesting writings on the subject.
 As late as 1881 he was suggesting that it was perhaps not such a good idea in children at least – see the page on William Henry Day for more details!)

 The training of the very early medieval medics of England is shrouded in mystery, like much in that period.
 It probably involved a combination of practical training alongside more experienced medics, and the study of ancient texts preserved and also modified/developed in the monasteries during the dark ages.
 For this reason many medics would have served in monasteries, so potentially leading a beautifully balanced life of prayer, study, contemplation, worship and practical service.
 There’s a fascinating example of one such ‘medicus’ called Cynefrid, who may well have had links with the area over 500 years before the New-market existed!